Counseling Department Website

 Transcript Authorization Form and Open Destinations Ordering

-Historically, students have been required to print, sign and return a Transcript Authorization Form (TAF) for every order session in which transcripts requested will be sent to a destination not contained in Docufide's database.
+Historically, students have been required to print, sign and return a Transcript Authorization Form (TAF) for every order session in which transcripts requested will be sent to a destination not contained in Parchment's database.
 In response to feedback received from students and school administrators, we have modified this process.

 When a new student registers, s/he will be encouraged to print, sign and return this form as part of the registration process.
 Students will still be able to place requests for transcripts in our database even if they have not returned the TAF.

 Each time students adds a new high school, they will be required to submit a new TAF for the added school.
-Docufide now requires one TAF for each student for each school they have associated with their account.
+Parchment now requires one TAF for each student for each school they have associated with their account.

 Come into the counseling office and sign a release form.
 We can make a copy at that time and it will take about 5 minutes.
 Hours are Monday thru Friday from 6:30 AM-3:00 PM during the school year.